College graduates often leave their universities with an unwelcome burden -- a significant amount of debt.

 The downside?
 Graduates who increase the length of their repayment period will pay far more in interest during the life of their student loan debt.
 That is why loan consolidation is not always the best financial solution for college graduates.

-Some lenders might allow graduates to postpone their loan payments during times of unemployment or other financial crises.
+Some lenders might allow graduates to postpone their loan payments during unemployment or other financial crises.
 That gives graduates extra time to shore up their finances or find a better-paying job.

 The problem?
 Adding months to the lifespan of a student loan means that borrowers will usually have to pay more interest over the life of the loan.
 The best way to handle student loan debt is to pay it back as quickly as possible.
 Postponements instead make debtors spend more months paying back their loans.

 Another option for borrowers is to request a new payment plan from their lenders.
-Lenders might be willing to lower the amount of money that borrowers have to pay each month.
-They might also be willing to reduce the interest rate attached to the loan.
+Lenders might be willing to lower the money that borrowers have to pay each month.
+They might also help reduce the interest rate attached to the loan.

 Borrowers who took out federal student loans might qualify for income-contingent repayment plans.
-Under these plans, graduates only pay a monthly payment that is a set percentage of their monthly incomes.
+Under these plans, graduates only pay a monthly payment of a set percentage of their monthly incomes.
 Such plans are a boon for borrowers whose monthly incomes are low.

-Graduates can also sign up for specific careers or programs to reduce the amount of student-loan debt they owe.
+Graduates can also sign up for specific careers or programs to reduce the student loan debt they owe.
 For instance, graduates who signup for the Peace Corps can eliminate 70 percent of their student loan debt from Perkins loans.
-Those who took out Stafford and consolidated loans can receive a deferment of up to 27 months.
+In addition, those who took out Stafford and consolidated loans can receive a deferment of up to 27 months.

-Graduates who signup as volunteers for Americorps can after one year of service receive nearly $5,000 to pay off their student loans.
+Graduates who sign up as volunteers for Americorps can receive nearly $5,000 to pay off their student loans after one year of service.

 Facing monthly student loan payments can prove stressful to recent college graduates.
-Moreover, those graduates who are struggling to find good-paying work in their field will face even more stress when those student loan payments come due.
+Moreover, graduates struggling to find good-paying work in their field will face even more stress when those student loan payments come due.

-Those students who want to overcome their debt, though, will have to be proactive.
+However, students who want to overcome their debt will have to be proactive.
 There are options out there.
-It is up to graduates to do the research necessary to find the best ones for them.
+It is up to graduates to do the research necessary to find the best ones.

 © Fintactix, LLC 2021